Cococinel: Characters

-Cococinel is known as the lucky bug, thanks to her magical four-leaf clover that grants her special powers.
+Cococinel is known as the luck bug, thanks to her magical four-leaf clover that grants her special powers.
 Besides being symbols of good luck, ladybugs combat harmful insects in real life, protecting gardens and crops.
 This natural trait of ladybugs is reflected in Cococinel's character, who fights against evil forces and protects her home, embodying both a defensive and protective nature.
 This duality of defense and protection is central to her character, making Cococinel a heroic figure both on-screen and in symbolism.

-Cococinel had an entire line of toys and plushies that are now extremely rare to find.
-This collection was primarily focused on plushies with rubber faces, but it also included figures, books, and other merchandise.
-This collection was primarily focused on plushies with rubber faces, but it also included figures, books, and other merchandise.
-There are many versions of the plush toys, such as Cococinel with different accessories.
-You can find piggy banks in the shape of plush toys, pajama holders, and plush toys in various sizes and colors.
-There's also the bee version, which is a completely different variation and Babicinel.
-All these products were produced by Jemini, a French toy brand.
+Cococinel was born in late 1989 by the French company Jemini, as a small plush toy created by Nicole Gorgeon...
+But the young Belgian, Jean Montagne, was fascinated by the design and the idea, so together with Nicole, he decided to create a whole world for Cococinel, giving her friendly companions and terrible enemies.
+They brought a plush toy to life, but made it something much more beautiful.
+The story centers on Cocolandia, a place populated by colorful ladybugs that is frequently threatened.
+But Cococinel is always there to protect it because she found the magic clover thanks to her pure heart.
+Season 1 premiered in 1992, releasing 52 short, 5-minute episodes.
+Later, Jemini released plush toys and other toys inspired by the new characters and concepts invented for the series and future concepts.

 Synopsis

-Cococinel is an adorable heroine who acquires magical powers by finding a mysterious four-leaf clover and uses it to protect her world against the forces of evil.
-She balances her mission with a common life with her core group of friends in Cocoland, which is the name of the village where she lives, throughout her adventures.
-She knows how to familiarize children with the life of Nature and show them that protecting it is an absolute priority today.
-Oscarabus, the beetle bus, takes a jovial gang to school every morning, including, among others, Ben-Yes and Ben-No: the funny twins, Cocoblue: the absent-minded poet, Cocomauve: the eternal complainer, and, of course, Cococinel, always ready to help her friends solve their little problems.
+Cococinel is a heroine who acquires magical powers by finding a mysterious four-leaf clover and uses it to protect her world against the forces of evil.
+She balances her mission with a common life with her core group of friends in Cocoland, her village, throughout her adventures.
+She knows how to familiarize children with the life of nature.
+Oscarabus, the beetle bus, takes her and her friends to school every morning, including, among others, Ben-Yes and Ben-No: the funny twins, Cocoblue: the absent-minded poet, Cocomauve: the eternal complainer, and, of course, Cococinel, always ready to help her friends solve their little problems.
 Everything would be fine if Cocoland were not regularly threatened by envious and jealous predators.
 Cococinel watches over and, using the powers of her magical clover, preserves the balance of the small community.

 The episodes have a duration of five minutes.